Eton College: Coat of arms

 Thus the blazon is: Sable, three lily-flowers argent on a chief per pale azure and gules in the dexter a fleur-de-lys in the sinister a lion passant guardant or.
-Although the charter specifies that the lily-flowers relate to the founder's hope for a flourishing of knowledge, that flower is also a symbol for the Virgin Mary, in whose honour the college was founded, with the number of three having significance to the Blessed Trinity.
+The three lilies are also evident on the coat-of-arms of Eton provost Roger Lupton.
+Although the charter specifies that the lily flowers relate to the founder's hope for a flourishing of knowledge, that flower is also a symbol for the Virgin Mary, in whose honour the college was founded, with the number of three having significance to the Blessed Trinity.
 The motto of the college is Floreat Etona ("may Eton flourish").
 The grant of arms to King's College, Cambridge, is worded identically, but with roses instead of lily-flowers.

-Overview

-The school is headed by a provost, a vice-provost and a board of governors (known as fellows) who appoint the headmaster.